Composite Doors Explained: Benefits, Types, and Costs

 Georgian or lead style glazed composite door

-Incorporating decorative glass panels to maximise natural light while maintaining security.
+Incorporating decorative, toughened glass panels to maximise natural light while maintaining high security.

-Composite doors represent an exceptional blend of advanced construction techniques, aesthetic versatility, and robust security features.
+Composite doors represent an exceptional blend of advanced construction techniques and robust security features.

 4. Composite vs uPVC vs Timber: A Quick Glance

-While uPVC is budget-friendly and timber is classic, composite doors offer the best all-round performance.
+While uPVC is highly budget-friendly and timber offers classic heritage, composite doors offer the absolute best all-round performance.
+See how they stack up below.

 Feature Composite Door Standard uPVC Door Traditional Timber Door